phetsims/gas-properties/doc/model.md

 This is a high-level description of the model used in Gas Property.

-The model is based on the application of the _Ideal Gas Law_ to the state of a particle system.
-The particle system is engaged in rigid-body collision behavior between particles and a container.
-All quantities (pressure, temperature, kinetic energy) are derived from the statue of the particle system.
+The model consists of a particle system and a container, engaged in rigid-body collisions.
+All quantities (pressure, temperature, kinetic energy) are derived from the state of the particle system and the container using the _Ideal Gas Law_.

 ## Constants, Symbols, and Units